St. Anthony's Shrine Kochchikade, Colombo, Sri Lanka

 St. Anthony’s Shrine Kochchikade, Colombo, Sri Lanka

-Reading Time: 16 minutes
+Reading Time: 11 minutes

-5/5 - (36 votes)
+5/5 - (38 votes)

-At the famed church dedicated to Anthony of Padua in Kochchikade, Colombo, hundreds of faithful devotees bravely make a tough call to crawl under the statue and make their way to the altar on bended knees with hopeful eyes, whispering prayers, and appealing for a miracle.
+Hundreds of faithful devotees bravely make a tough call to crawl under the statue and make their way to the altar on bended knees with hopeful eyes, whispering prayers, and appealing for a miracle.
 Pilgrims were in constant motion of manifest piety, expressing their depth of devotion in search of divine favor.
 Garland offerings and lit candles, some even life-sized, to the miraculous St. Anthony’s are common practices among believers.

 St. Anthony’s Shrine Kochchikade, bears witness to his words with a ceaseless flow of devotees holding life-sized candles, making vows or thanking for favors granted, fervently kissing the glass-encased statue in prayer, and applying holy oil or lighting bundles of flickering candles with utmost devotion and commitment, their hopes burning brightly as the candles in the troughs.
 Christians and non-Christians in great faith continue to seek the church and the saint, who have received favors and seen numerous miracles.